web-platform-tests/rfcs/rfcs/step_wait_promise.md

 ## Summary

-Add a `step_wait_promise(promise, timeout=default_timeout)` method to the wpt `Test` object.
+Add a `step_wait_promise(promise, description, timeout=default_timeout)` method to the wpt `Test` object.
 This method waits for the given `promise` to resolve within the specified `timeout`.
 If the promise is not resolved within the timeout period, it raises an assertion error: `Timed out waiting on condition`.

 ## Details